Happy - Dynamic - Joyful

 Q. What is your favourite time of day to paint?

 A. My best time to paint, most days, is in the early morning.
 I find that I’m fresher and more alive at that time.
-By the time lunchtime has passed, I’m often ready for a nap.
+When lunchtime has passed, I’m often ready for a nap.
 Sadly, I don’t always get to paint in the morning, as I live in a household with two dogs that need daily walks, among other tasks that I need to tend to.
 Living in the country, there is always work to do around the property.

 Q. What would you like your paintings to evoke in the viewer?